PointNet#

 See documentation for more details on using current clamp inputs.

-By default all non-virtual cells in the circuit will have all their spikes at the soma recorded.
+By default all non-virtual cells in the circuit will have all their spikes recorded as if from the soma.

 Used to record the time trace of specific cell variables, usually the membrane potential (v).
 This is equivalent to NEST’s multimeter object.